aleshaleksey/TGWM/README.md

 Implemented: The mechanisms for travelling the world, battle, in battle spellcasting, exp. and dungeons have been implemented.
 Mostly implemented: NPCs,story.
-Unimplementd: Teleportation spells and inventory have not been implemented.
+Unimplemented: Teleportation spells and inventory have not been implemented.

 ***AI:***